-Mary Pratt was born Mary Frances West in 1935 in Fredericton.
-Pratt is a Canadian painter specializing in still life realist paintings.
-While her early works focus on domestic scenes, some of her later work take on a darker, more disturbing tone and have people as their subject matter.
+Mary Pratt, born Mary Frances West in 1935 in Fredericton, was a Canadian painter renowned for her still life realist paintings.
+While her early works centered on domestic scenes, her later pieces adopted a darker, more unsettling tone, often featuring people as the subject matter.

-For subject matter Mary Pratt uses things found in the kitchen of her home: baked apples or cod fillets on tin foil, eviscerated chickens on a Coca-Cola box, 2 lunch pails.
-Some of her earlier paintings have a whimsical mood; some of her later ones, ambitious works in a large format, such as a moose carcass hanging in a service station, are more sombre.
-But her kitchen imagery is what has established her reputation.
+Pratt drew inspiration for her paintings from items found in her home’s kitchen, such as baked apples, cod fillets on tin foil, eviscerated chickens on a Coca-Cola box, and lunch pails.
+Her earlier works possessed a whimsical mood, while her later, large-format paintings, like a moose carcass hanging in a service station, were more somber.
+However, it was her kitchen imagery that solidified her reputation.

-Pratt paints with care.
-Her training has been long in the making.
-She took her first colour lessons from her mother, Katherine E. MacMurray.
-Then she studied at Mount Allison (1953-56) with Alex COLVILLE, Lawren Phillips HARRIS, and drawing master Ted Pulford, graduating in 1961.
-Often she works from slides, a tendency in international art that relates her to American photo-realists such as Richard Estes, Chuck Close and Ben Schonzeit.
-But unlike their work, her domestic images recall old masters like Chardin.
-She illustrated the book Across the Table: An Indulgent Look at Food in Canada (1985), by Cynthia Wine.
+Pratt approached painting with meticulous care, honing her skills over a long period.
+She received her first color lessons from her mother, Katherine E. MacMurray, and later studied at Mount Allison (1953-56) under Alex Colville, Lawren Phillips Harris, and drawing master Ted Pulford, graduating in 1961.
+Often working from slides, Pratt’s style connected her to American photo-realists such as Richard Estes, Chuck Close, and Ben Schonzeit.
+However, her domestic images were reminiscent of old masters like Chardin.
+She illustrated the book Across the Table: An Indulgent Look at Food in Canada (1985) by Cynthia Wine.

-In 1995, Mary Pratt was the subject of the touring exhibition “The Art of Mary Pratt: The Substance of Light”, organized by the BEAVERBROOK ART GALLERY..
-She was named Companion of the ORDER OF CANADA in 1996 and in 1997 was awarded the Canadian Molson Prize from the CANADA COUNCIL FOR THE ARTS.
+In 1995, the Beaverbrook Art Gallery organized a touring exhibition titled “The Art of Mary Pratt: The Substance of Light.”
+Pratt was named a Companion of the Order of Canada in 1996 and received the Canadian Molson Prize from the Canada Council for the Arts in 1997.

-Mary Pratt grew up inter home on Waterloo Row with her sister Barbara.
-The home has been featured prominently in her work.
-The house has never left the family, and is still lived in by Barbara and her husband George Cross.
-Mary Pratt died in St. John’s Newfoundland in 2018.
+Mary Pratt grew up in a house on Waterloo Row with her sister Barbara, a home that featured prominently in her work.
+Remaining in the family, the house is currently inhabited by Barbara and her husband George Cross.
+Mary Pratt passed away in St. John’s, Newfoundland, in 2018.